Skip to main content

 1. Navigate to the "Calibration" tab.
 It's the third tab in the vertical sidebar.

-6. Download the latest calibration result and upload it to the "custom - file" calibration slot.
+5. Download the latest calibration result and upload it back to your Limelight.